Attending your ceremony

 Number 3

-Proceed towards the Chancellor, stop at a spot marked on the floor, "doff" your mortarboard (this will be the stage photo).
+Proceed halfway towards the Chancellor, stop, "doff" your mortarboard (stop next to the Chancellor for the stage photo).
 Return to your seat via the centre aisle and sit down.
-There will be no hand shaking and appropriate COVID-19 physical distance will be maintained while ensuring the graduand receives a quality stage photo.
+Please be aware there will be no handshaking.

 Number 4